-LANGUAGE OF THE BIRDSLanguage of the Birds
+LANGUAGE OF THE BIRDS

 is a permanent site-specific sculpture installed at a pedestrian plaza linking Chinatown and North Beach.
 Each of the artwork’s suspended “books” mimic a bird in motion, with various wing positions created by the forms of the pages and bindings.
 Passing under the flock, pedestrians will notice words and phrases embedded in the plaza floor, which appear to have fallen from the pages above.
 On closer inspection, the fallen words are in English, Italian and Chinese, and were selected from the neighborhood’s rich literary history.